bazqux/bazqux-api/README.md

 `n=...` - number of items.
 Default is 20, maximum is 50000.

-`includeAllDirectStreamIds=true` - add feed and tags for each item
+`includeAllDirectStreamIds=true` - add source feed, tags and smart streams for each item.

 Note that item ids are unique for one user but can overlap between users.
 Please use separate database for each account.